ietf-wg-schc/draft-ietf-schc-8824-update/draft-ietf-schc-8824-update.md

 * In SCHC, the Rule defines the different header fields' length, so SCHC does not need to send it.
 In IPv6 and UDP headers, the fields have a fixed size, known by definition.

-  On the other hand, some CoAP header fields have variable lengths, and the Rule description specifies it.
+  On the other hand, some CoAP header fields have variable lengths and the Rule description makes it possible to specify it.
 For example, the size of the Token field may vary from 0 to 8 bytes, and the CoAP options rely on the Type-Length-Value encoding format to specify the size of the actual option value in bytes.

+  Given a Rule description, the following defines how the FL is used within the Field Descriptor corresponding to a variable-length field.

+  If the CDA in the Field Descriptor is set to "not-sent" or to "mapping-sent", then the FL is not set.
+In fact, the field length can always be determined based on what is specified in the TV of the Field Descriptor.

-  Building on {{Section 7.4.2 of RFC8724}}, the following applies when doing SCHC compression of a variable-length field.
+  Otherwise, the FL can specify an exact length in bits, in case it is known in advance that the present header field is going to be used with such a length.
+More generally and building on {{Section 7.4.2 of RFC8724}}, the following applies when doing SCHC compression of a variable-length field for which it is not possible to specify an exact, expected length in the FL of the corresponding Field Descriptor.

-  If the field compression relies on the CDA "value-sent" or LSB, then a function "var" is used for the Field Length in the Field Descriptor, with byte being the unit used for the residue value's size.
-Alternatively, a function "var_X" can be used for the Field Length in the Field Descriptor, with X being the unit other than byte used for the residue value's size.
+  If the field compression relies on the CDA "value-sent" or LSB, then a function "var" is used for the FL in the Field Descriptor, with byte being the unit used for the residue value's size.
+Alternatively, a function "var_X" can be used for the FL in the Field Descriptor, with X being the unit other than byte used for the residue value's size.
 In particular, the function "var_bit" is defined and indicates bit as the unit used for the residue value's size.
 Consequently, SCHC will send the residue value's size in the Compression Residue as specified in {{Section 7.4.2 of RFC8724}}.

-  As an alternative, if the length of the present field can be determined from the value of a previous field in the CoAP header, then it is possible to define a specific function for the Field Length in the Field Descriptor of the present field, with that function returning the length of the field in the unit specified with the function (e.g., see the "tkl" function defined in {{ssec-coap-token-field}}).
+  As an alternative, if the length of the present field can be determined from the value of a previous field in the CoAP header, then it is possible to define a specific function for the FL in the Field Descriptor of the present field, with that function returning the length of the field in the unit specified with the function (e.g., see the "tkl" function defined in {{ssec-coap-token-field}}).
 This holds irrespective of the CDA used for compressing the field.

 * A field can appear several times in a CoAP header.
 This is typically the case for elements of a URI (i.e., path segments or query parameters).
 The SCHC specification {{RFC8724}} allows a FID to appear several times in the Rule and uses the Field Position (FP) to identify the correct instance, thus preventing MO's possible ambiguities.